 For those who have not been skiing before many versions of the holiday come to mind.
-They’re the ones where the entire family are gently lacing down the mountain, taking the whole event in their stride.
-Others think of wipe outs, head first snow diving and sitting at the resort covered in plaster.
+They’re the ones where the entire family is gently lacing down the mountain, taking the whole event in their stride.
+Others think of wipeouts, head-first snow diving, and sitting at the resort covered in plaster.
 When in reality it’s mostly spent whizzing down the mountain after you have found your ski legs, but by that time the holiday is almost over and you were just starting to enjoy it.
 Unfortunately, you may have gone with a travel broker who had no idea about skiing holidays and he just landed you in the most competitive amateur ski resort.

-In this article I will give you some tips to help prevent all the tedious confusions from happening so you can pick a resort which matches your skill level and night time activities you will enjoy, because you can only sit in a heated pool sipping wine for so long.
+In this article, I will give you some tips to help prevent all the tedious confusion from happening so you can pick a resort that matches your skill level and nighttime activities you will enjoy because you can only sit in a heated pool sipping wine for so long.